Jaimeloeuf/simpler-fetch/README.md

 ### fcf
 In older versions of this library, there was another abstraction on top of `_fetch` built for functional programming.
-But because it was not very practical and generally not really used.
+But because it was not very practical and generally not really used, it has been removed/abandoned now.
 You can find its source code and documentation [here](./archive/fcf/)

 ## Using with firebase auth